BhujayKumarBhatta/ms00/README.md

 	-H "Content-Type: Application/json"  localhost:5001/token/gettoken

 The validity period of the token can be set through the settings.ini in future , currently it is fixed as one hour.

+Before a token can be recived ,   user need to be registered in the token leader server following the steps shown later section of this docuement.

 2) receives a token from user , can validate and unencrypt the users information.